Haoming02/sd-webui-vectorscope-cc/README.md

 #### Color Channels
 - Comes with a Color Wheel for visualization
-- You can also click on the Color Wheel to select a color directly
+- You can also click and drag on the Color Wheel to select a color directly

 <table>
     <thead align="center">